 Expecting parents should know that the best doula for them will be the one that supports whatever choices the parents desire.
 Parents can search around for a doula that will best be able to do this.
 You should know the difference between continuous support from a doula versus continuous support from any other person, be it a healthcare professional, family member, or friend.

-Studies have shown that having continuous support from a doula specifically leads to improved outcomes compared to when a mother receives continuous support from anyone else.
+Studies have shown that having continuous support from a doula leads to improved outcomes and is one of the most influential forms of support in addition to an OBGYN, primary care, and others.
 Cost is often the only prohibitive factor or downside to doula care that is reported by families.

 Yes!
 Even with a great physician or midwife, having a doula is a great benefit!
 Physicians or midwives may be busy with other patients and unable to provide continuous support.
 Even an in-home midwife with you as her only patient will need to focus on the clinical aspects of care rather than solely on providing comforting support to you.